POL.4.0.1 FINANCE (Ratified 29.05.2023)

 Request for a Refund Prior to Enrolment

-6 a) If the Student fails to obtain an appropriate study visa, a refund of International
+6 If the Student fails to obtain an appropriate study visa, a refund of International

-Student tuition fees will be provided less any Administration Fee that has been paid.
+Student tuition fees will be refunded in full provided less any non-refundable Fee that has been paid.

 Request for a Refund – voluntary withdrawal prior to enrolment: